Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 • Contact Lens Wear: Can disrupt the tear film and contribute to dryness.

-The Real Causes Behind Persistent Dry Eyes
+The Real Causes Behind Persistent Dry Eyes in Honolulu

 Meibomian Gland Dysfunction